-Step 1.
-Parse the data package to obtain the relative horizontal angle, ranging information, intensity data and microsecond timestamp information of each laser;

-Step 2.
-Read the device package to obtain information such as the horizontal correction angle value, UTC (GPS or NTP time service) and the current configuration of the device;

-Step 3.
-Obtain the vertical angle of each line according to the laser beam distribution;

-Step 4.
-According to the distance measurement value, vertical angle and the calculated horizontal angle of the point cloud data, the XYZ coordinate values are obtained;

-Step 5.
-If necessary, calculate the precise time of the point cloud data through UTC, microsecond timestamp, light-emitting time of each laser, as well as single and dual echo modes;
+- Step 1.
+Parse the data package to obtain the relative horizontal angle, ranging information, intensity data and time information of each laser; - Step 2.
+Read the device package to obtain information such as the horizontal correction angle value, time information (GPS or PTP/gPTP time synchronization) and the current configuration of the device; - Step 3.
+Obtain the vertical angle of each line according to the laser beam distribution; - Step 4.
+According to the distance measurement value, vertical angle and the calculated horizontal angle of the point cloud data, the XYZ coordinate values are obtained: - Step 5.
+If necessary, calculate the precise time of the point cloud data through time information, microsecond timestamp, light-emitting time of each laser, as well as single and dual echo modes; - Step 6.

-Step 6.
 Reconfigure information such as Ethernet, PPS synchronization horizontal angle, motor speed and other information as needed, and pack the configuration package protocol.